release-it/release-it/README.md

 * If `src.pushRepo` has a falsey value, just `git push` is used.
 Otherwise, it's the url or name of a remote in `git push <src.pushRepo>`.
 * If `dist.pkgFiles` has a falsey value, it will take the value of `pkgFiles`.
+* The `after*/before*` commands are executed from the root/working directory of the source or distribution repository.
+The `beforeStageCommand` is executed before files are staged for commit, and after a version bump.

 ### Distribution Repository